mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 - helped them to adopt GJS and GTS
 - helped to convert 2 of their 3 apps to embroider

 ### Intercom

 - helped to convert internal app to v2
 - helped to identify and fix the performance slowdown
 - helped to identify a CI blocker around simlinking node_modules
 - helped to convert the app and test suite to work in embroider

 ## Improving the bus factor

 The goals of Embroider can seem simple from the outside, i.e. "just use Webpack or Vite to build your Ember app", but when you dig a bit deeper it's easy to see how complex it really is.
 This complexity arises from the project having challenging design constraints and it poses a significant challenge to anyone who would like to contribute to the core of Embroider.
-The main design constrait that causes a lot of this complexity arises from the fact that we want to provide an easy on-ramp for existing Ember apps to convert to embroider, and slowly then slowly move those apps from full-compatibility mode to a "fully static" build that can automatically benefit from tree-shaking and code-splitting.
+The main design constraint that causes a lot of this complexity arises from the fact that we want to provide an easy on-ramp for existing Ember apps to convert to embroider, and slowly then slowly move those apps from full-compatibility mode to a "fully static" build that can automatically benefit from tree-shaking and code-splitting.
 This means that we need to provide systems that can automatically convert the still-supported conventions of an Ember app to fully standard compliant ESM code.
 This is a significant challenge since some of the patterns that are still **officially** supported today date back to the 1.x series of Ember which was released in 2015.

 TODO maybe say something specifically about template tags (example for above) or maybe not.